VC-Dev-Eng/intelligence-rate-dashboard/README.md

 ##Stretch

 - [X] 1.
-As a user, I want to download the report (using PDF or CSV)
+As a user, I want to download the report (using XLS, PDF, or CSV)
 - [ ] 1.
 As a user, I want to be able to see get the across 30 days with visible hourly rate for each day.
 - [ ] 2.
 As a user, I want to be able to see the historical rates.
 - [ ] 3.
 As a user, I want the dashboard to forecast the future rates.